-If you suffered a serious injury on the job you might be wondering if it is time to speak with an Odessa Workers Comp Attorney.
+If you suffered a serious injury on the job you might be wondering if it is time to speak with an Odessa workers’ compensation lawyer.
 In short, there are times when an attorney is not necessary and times when you should never handle your own case.

-2. You are partially or totally disabled.
-This cases are so expensive for insurance companies that they are bound to fight back against paying out all or most of your lost income.
-If you are disabled because of a workplace injury.
+These cases are so expensive for insurance companies that they are bound to fight back against paying out all or most of your lost income.
+Especially if you are disabled because of a workplace injury.

-4. Your employer punishes you.
-If you can still work, but your employer fires you or demotes you or otherwise tries to punish you for making an expensive claim, you should speak with an attorney.
+If you can still work, but your employer fires you or demotes you or otherwise tries to punish you for making an expensive claim, you should speak with a workers’ compensation attorney.

 Many workers’ comp cases are for minor injuries, like a sprained wrist, or get processed and paid without any real issue.
 If your situation isn’t like that, and you live in the Odessa area, contact us to discuss your case.